 The British transplant wasn't having it though, as he opted to employ a small-ball strategy and began to chip away at his deficit.
 Nearly every pot the two played was limped, and showdowns were frequent as neither player seemed willing to risk many chips aside from the times Wilkie overbet shoved and showed top pair of aces in raised pots.

 About an hour in, Wilkie took the lead when he made trips against Remington's top two.
-A disgusted Remington could scarcely believe the hands Wilkie was making.
+A disgusted Remington could hardly believe the hands Wilkie was making.

 Finally, Wilkie completed the comeback when he won a race with sevens against ace-king, ending the two-hour match.
-While both players seemed happy to battle over small pots, they'd finally found hands, along with the fact that only 40 big blinds were in play, that compelled them to get stacks in.
+While both players seemed happy to battle over small pots, they'd finally found hands, along with the fact that only 40 big blinds were in play that late in the structure, that compelled them to get stacks in.